nevoit/Synthesizing-Tabular-Data-using-GANs/README.md

 - Two tabular files.
 - The first one (Adult.arff) contains
-  - 15 rows
+  - 15 columns
-    - 6 numeric rows
+    - 6 numeric columns
-    - 9 nominal rows
+    - 9 nominal columns
     - ~32,500 instances
 - The second one (bank-full.arff) contains
-  - 17 rows
+  - 17 columns
-    - 7 numeric rows
+    - 7 numeric columns
-    - 10 nominal rows
+    - 10 nominal columns
     - ~45,000 instances

 An example for the ‘Adults’ dataset: